S3-working-group/s3-practical-guide/src/connecting-domains/linking.md

 ![right,fit](img/structural-patterns/link.png)

-* two circles each select a delegate to the other circle
+Flowing information and influence between circles

-* delegates represent their parent circles in important decisions and take part in governance meetings
+A group selects one of it's members to represent their interests in governance decision making of another group.